 Gardeners plant flowers, shrubs and trees that can survive in their garden during typical weather.
 But what can a gardener do when the weather is anything but typical?
 Unexpected freezes can devastate landscapes and gardens.
-It can leave a gardener wondering how to protect plants from freezing and what is the best way to cover and keep plants from freezing.
+They can leave a gardener wondering how to protect plants from freezing, and question what is the best way to cover and keep plants from freezing.

 At What Temperature Do Plants Freeze?